Remembering Wee Cho Yaw – banker, community leader, mentor

 In the late 1960s, he was known as Ah Sai, Hokkien for lion, said Mrs Ong-Ang Ai Boon, director of the Association of Banks in Singapore.

-“The market said he was somebody that they had to kind of watch and look out for, because he was very dynamic and savvy,” she said in a video shown at the memorial service.
+“The market said he was somebody they had to kind of watch and look out for, because he was very dynamic and savvy,” she said in a video shown at the memorial service.

 Mr Wee saw UOB through eight acquisitions, including that of Chung Khiaw Bank, which was larger than UOB at the time.
 The bank gained control of Chung Khiaw in 1971 after fending off more than half a dozen rivals.

-Three decades later, Mr Wee sealed his most high-profile deal.
-In 2001, he beat rival DBS Bank to acquire Overseas Union Bank (OUB), then South-east Asia’s fourth-largest bank.
+Three decades later in 2001, Mr Wee sealed his most high-profile deal.
+He beat rival DBS Bank to acquire Overseas Union Bank (OUB), then South-east Asia’s fourth-largest bank.
 Mr Wee had personally visited OUB founder George Lien Ying Chow to convince him and the Lien family to sell their stakes to his bank under the deal, which valued OUB at $10 billion.

 This came even as the industry was still grappling with the aftermath of the Asian financial crisis.

-UOB group chief financial officer Lee Wai Fai, who joined the bank in 1989, said that Mr Wee was a decisive but cautious man.
+UOB group chief financial officer Lee Wai Fai, who joined the bank in 1989, said Mr Wee was a decisive but cautious man.

 “The regional economies were in turmoil, and the risks were high.
-I remember he called me to his office to start looking for potential targets as, in his words, a crisis offers opportunities.
+I remember he called me to his office to start looking for potential targets as, in his words, a crisis offers opportunities,” said Mr Lee.

-“However, he wanted me to isolate the risks as we could not afford to let a major acquisition affect our position in Singapore,” said Mr Lee.
+“However, he wanted me to isolate the risks as we could not afford to let a major acquisition affect our position in Singapore.”

 Mr Wee taught him another important lesson: Be prepared to walk away from any deal if the risks are too high.